 Ponte Umberto I

-Built in the late 19th century, Ponte Umberto provides the perfectly quintessential Roman backdrop.
-Located on the River Tiber, this postcard-perfect setting is one of my all time favourite views in Rome from ground level.
+Built sometime in the late 19th century, Ponte Umberto provides the perfectly quintessential Roman backdrop.
+We visited the bridge in the morning before it was too busy.
+The setting of the river flowing was just too beautiful to ignore!
+Located on the River Tiber, this postcard-perfect setting is one of my all-time favourite views in Rome from ground level.

 Location: Ponte Umberto I, River Tiber, Roma